The ATO can issue a Director Penalty Notice (DPN) to recover a company’s unpaid PAYG Tax, GST and superannuation from a company’s directors.

-There are two types of Director Penalty Notice the ATO can issue.
+There are two types of DPN which the ATO can issue.
 They can apply as follows.

 A company is required to: